tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 It's important to note that this would not enable existing end-entity certificates to be used to issue sub-certificates.
-That would create risks such as those noted in [Jager et al.].
+That would create risks such as those noted in [J\"{a}ger et al.].
 So there would be a need to define some marker that would be inserted into an end-entity certificate to indicate that it could be used to issue sub-certificates.

-[[ Nick - Is this really an issue we want to engineer around?
-Requiring CAs to add a new X.509 extension and operators to re-issue all existing certificates will likely hamper the adoption of this draft. ]]
+It may be enough to require the certificate to not contain a keyEncipherment KeyUsage.

 Pro: